-National research on disabled young people's move to adulthood over the last 25 years potential, difficulties in getting paid work, the danger of transition to social exclusion (for example segregated day services) and lack of effective co-operation between agencies, despite strategic commitments to joint working.
-A lack of good outcomes for young disabled people and the difficulties of multi-agency working have frequently led families to talk about falling into a 'void' at transition (Morris, 1999).
-Responses to these messages in the past have merely shifted responsibilities between agencies and have consistently failed to lead to better outcomes.
+National research about disabled young people's move to adulthood over the last 25 years has identified some recurring themes (Hirst, 1984; Burchardt, 2005).
+A lack of good outcomes for young disabled people and the difficulties of multiagency working have frequently led families to talk about falling into a 'void' at transition (Morris, 1999).
+Responses to these messages in the past have merely shifted responsibilities between agencies - they have consistently failed to lead to better outcomes.
 During this time there have also been clear, consistent messages from young disabled people about their aspirations - wanting a job, a home of their own and personal relationships - in other words, a life like any other (Morris, 2002).